49 Degrees North – Understanding Erben

 by Andy Dappen

-He was my friend, but all of us who liked Erben admitted he was odd, peculiar, a strange agent.
+He was my friend, but all of us who liked Erben admitted he was peculiar, eccentric, something of a strange agent.
 When Erben talked to you, he either stared at your shoes or somewhere well left of your ear.
 And he was full of interesting ideas.
-“Wish I could be in prison until I was 40,” he might suddenly say.
-“I’d have free use of a weight room.
+“Wish I could be in prison until I was 40,” he might suddenly muse.
+“I’d have lots of time and free use of a weight room.
 And when I was released, I’d still have all my cartilage.
 I’d rule the Masters competitions in all my sports.”

 Skiing and snowboarding were two of those sports and he was not only good, he had visited scores of resorts around the West.
 When he told me 49 Degrees North was his favorite Washington ski resort, it caught me by surprise — Crystal Mountain or Mt.
 Baker were the typical picks of hardcore skiers and snowboarders.

 Almost 25 years after Erben confessed his love for 49 Degrees North, I actually visited for the first time.
 Out of nowhere I remembered Erben’s affinity for this hill and that heightened my curiosity.
 My two-day visit became a quest to determine what Erben saw in it.
-By the time I left, my answer was capsulized in six words.
+By the time I left, my answer was capsulized in the bolded words below.

 Terrain.
 Of course size by itself means little if a hill is as flat as the pre-Columbian world or as treeless as a Northwestern clearcut.
 A good ski hill needs steeps, high-speed cruisers, trees, jumps, hidden powder stashes, and sidecountry.
 On most of these fronts, 49 delivers.
 The resort is especially blessed with mega acres of glade skiing.
 No other Washington area offers such numerous and such exceptional glades.
 Erben loved tree skiing –maybe because he couldn’t see other skiers in the trees, maybe because a tree was a creature he could look in the eyes.